67P/Churyumov–Gerasimenko: Physical properties

 The composition of water vapor from Churyumov–Gerasimenko, as determined by the Rosetta spacecraft, is substantially different from that found on Earth.
 The ratio of deuterium to hydrogen in the water from the comet was determined to be three times that found for terrestrial water.
-This makes it unlikely that water found on Earth came from comets such as Churyumov–Gerasimenko.
+This makes it unlikely that water found on Earth came from comets like Churyumov–Gerasimenko.
 The water vapor is also mixed with significant amount of formaldehyde (0.5 wt%) and methanol (0.4 wt%), these concentrations falling within common range for Solar system comets.
 On 22 January 2015, NASA reported that, between June and August 2014, the comet released increasing amounts of water vapor, up to tenfold as much.
 On 23 January 2015, the journal Science published a special issue of scientific studies related to the comet.

 Measurements carried out before Philae's batteries failed indicate that the dust layer could be as much as 20 cm thick.
 Beneath that is hard ice, or a mixture of ice and dust.
 Porosity appears to increase toward the center of the comet.

 The nucleus of Churyumov–Gerasimenko was found to have no magnetic field of its own after measurements were taken during Philae's descent and landing by its ROMAP instrument and Rosetta's RPC-MAG instrument.
 This suggests that magnetism may not have played a role in the early formation of the Solar System, as had previously been hypothesized.

 The ALICE spectrograph on Rosetta determined that electrons (within 1 km above the comet nucleus) produced from photoionization of water molecules by solar radiation, and not photons from the Sun as thought earlier, are responsible for the degradation of water and carbon dioxide molecules released from the comet nucleus into its coma.
 Also, active pits, related to sinkhole collapses and possibly associated with outbursts are present on the comet.